Thai Tourist Visa Extension In Chiang Mai

 - 1900 Thai Baht for the Visa extension, 200 Baht for passport photos, about 8 Baht for copies)

-- Exact address of where you are staying in Chiang Mai
+- The exact address of where you are staying in Chiang Mai

 - Your phone number in Thailand